tomas-gajarsky/facetorch/README.md

 ### Model download

-Models are downloaded during runtime automatically to the *models* directory.
+Models are downloaded during runtime automatically to the *models* directory using Hugging Face Hub (the default downloader has been switched from Google Drive to Hugging Face Hub).
-You can also download the models manually from a [public Google Drive folder](https://drive.google.com/drive/folders/19qlklR18wYfFsCChQ78it10XciuTzbDM?usp=sharing).
+Models are available on the [Hugging Face Hub](https://huggingface.co/tomas-gajarsky) and legacy models can also be accessed from the [original Google Drive folder](https://drive.google.com/drive/folders/19qlklR18wYfFsCChQ78it10XciuTzbDM?usp=sharing).

 ### Execution time